Abandoned & Little-Known Airfields:

 The Huntington Beach Channel also had been cut through the center of the former airfield area.

-Not a trace of the former airport appeared to remain.
+The hangar was the only trace of the former airport which appeared to remain.

 The site of Huntington Beach Airport is located east of the intersection of Newland Street & Edison Avenue.